 A personal brand is all that we are, we do, we say, and we share, as well as the value that we are capable of generating in others.
-It is the sum of our values and how we are valued by the environment, it is the impact of the footprint that we leave on the path of our personal and professional life.
-Are all those actions that precede us and open doors to third parties because they want to have us close and count on us in their life, environment, and projects.
-It is a strategy and a way to go that assures us the present and takes us to the future in which we wish to be.
+It is the sum of our values and how we are valued by the people around us, it is the impact of the footprint that we leave on the path of our personal and professional life.

 The personal brand is a business card when creating a company, looking for a new position in the current company, bidding on a project, launching a product or finding clients.